jamestiotio/cse/pa/PA2/README.md

 After ensuring that all dependencies exist, compile both the client and server Java code files.
 Then, run the server program first on a terminal window, and then run the client program on a different terminal window.

+During the initial AP handshake, the client will first download the server's CA-signed public key certificate (and put it inside `upload/`), and then the server will download the client's public key (and put it inside `download/`).

 Any uploaded files to the server will be stored under the `upload/` folder, while any downloaded files by the client will be stored under the `download/` folder (all with respect to the current working directory where the programs are being run from).

 Alternatively, for the purposes of the demo, ensure that the demo files are in their appropriate locations and run these commands to automate all the process above: